|

 to this world.
 The movie version keeps that intact.
 We can see that Batman is an

-outlet for Bruce Wayne's anger toward those who killed his parents.
+outlet for Bruce Wayne's a nger toward those who killed his parents.
 Dressing up

 to nobly fight crime is his way of trying to right the world's wrongs.
 Gordon,